Profilangaben

 Beschreibung

 We’re Shota and Yuho, a couple who traveled to many countries before starting this shared house in the mountains of Kimino Town.
-Our experiences as backpackers taught us the value of community, nature, and living simply — lessons that inspired us to create the Knots Community, a project aimed at building a sustainable way of life in the countryside.
+Our experiences as backpackers taught us the value of community, nature, and living simply — lessons that inspired us to create the community, a project aimed at building a sustainable way of life in the countryside.

 We live with our 5-year-old daughter in a hand-built house near the shared house where life flows at a natural pace, surrounded by mountains and greenery.
 During the day, we work at the share house together with the residents, and at night, we return home to rest.
 Our days are filled with small but meaningful routines — heating water with firewood, growing seasonal vegetables, cultivating Japanese pepper, and harvesting fruits like persimmons and chestnuts in autumn.